A new view of the slave experience | News | The Press and Standard

 That lecture program was designed for children.

 The Feb.
-27 program from 6-7:30 p.m. in the main meeting room is designed for adults, although all ages will be welcome, according to T.J.
+27 program from 6-7:30 p.m. in the main meeting room was designed for adults, although all ages were welcome, according to T.J.
 Grant, the library’s assistant director and acquisitions librarian.

 The program’s title put T.J.
 Grant in research mode, searching for the meaning of drapetomania.